 There are also many unnamed ghosts, as well as the sounds of children yelling or women singing.
 The bridge these vaults sit under was all but destined to be a place where spirits linger.
 The very first “person” to ever cross the bridge after its completion was a dead woman in a coffin.
 She was the eldest resident of the bridge area, a well-known and respected wife of a judge, who died several days before the grand opening.
 Due to their less-than-logical thinking back in these days, they determined that she still had to be the first person to cross since “promises had been made and hands shook”, and the city leaders felt “obligated” to honor the agreement.
 Therefore, death was the very first thing to ever cross the bridge officially, and it would be death that would remain.

-If you ever get the chance to head to Scotland, hit up Edinburgh, not only for the super-cool overall historical factor and amazing architecture, but for these creepy and historic vaults.
-These vaults regularly make the lists of “World’s Most Haunted Locations” and they’re very accessible.
-I personally cannot imagine coming to Edinburgh and NOT visiting this piece of history with the craziest past and just as crazy present.
+So, if you ever get the chance to head to Scotland, please visit Edinburgh, not only for the super-cool overall historical factor and amazing architecture, but for these creepy and historic vaults.
+These vaults regularly make the lists of “World’s Most Haunted Locations” and they’re super accessible (as long as you book a tour with Mercat Tours).
+I personally cannot imagine visiting Edinburgh and NOT visiting this piece of history with the craziest past and just as crazy present.
 Who knows, you may even have your hand tugged by a little boy or get yelled at by the ghost version of an old man yelling “get off my lawn!”.